AryaDSingh/Java-Sudoku-Group-Project-CMPT-276/Iteration1.md

 # Expert Users
 > As a expert user of the app, I want to turn off and on some of the settings, so that I can make the experience more customized to my preferences.

-touching the setting icon should open a new window which willl display various controls which can alter the user interface and/or change the system of the game.
-For example disabling the hint buttons requires the user to tap the button labled "disable hints".
-This will remove the hint button from the user interface making it inaccessable.
+touching the setting icon should open a new window which will display various controls which can alter the user interface and/or change the system of the game.
+For example disabling the hint buttons requires the user to tap the button labeled "disable hints".
+This will remove the hint button from the user interface making it inaccessible.
 The same can be done for most of the other buttons.
 The settings menu will be located on the edge of the screen.
 On the sketch below, the settings button can be seen circled in red.
 The popup menu is also shown below

 <img src="img/settings_button.png">
 <img src="img/settings_screen.png">